Louis Vuitton so last season for China's super chic

 | SHANGHAI

-Wealthy shoppers like Liu are increasingly turning up their noses at labels they believe have been tain ted by the common touch, seeking out understated, and exclusive, merchandise from the likes of Chanel or Hermes (HRMS.PA) instead.
+Wealthy shoppers like Liu are increasingly turning up their noses at labels they believe have been tainted by the common touch, seeking out understated, and exclusive, merchandise from the likes of Chanel or Hermes instead.
 That is becoming a big challenge for designers hoping to cash in on the world's fastest growing luxury market.

 "I have two Louis Vuitton handbags but I no longer carry them although they are still in fashion," said Liu, a 31-year-old employee at a multinational cosmetics firm.